Aliases for PKD2L1 Gene

 GeneCards Summary for PKD2L1 Gene

 PKD2L1 (Polycystin 2 Like 1, Transient Receptor Potential Cation Channel) is a Protein Coding gene.
-Diseases associated with PKD2L1 include Lymphedema, Hereditary, Ia and Hemangioma, Capillary Infantile.
+Diseases associated with PKD2L1 include Polycystic Kidney Disease and Kidney Disease.
 Among its related pathways are Taste transduction.
-GO annotations related to this gene include calcium ion binding and ion channel activity.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and ion channel activity.
 An important paralog of this gene is PKD2.

 UniProtKB/Swiss-Prot for PKD2L1 Gene